Costa Concordia captain "in fighting mood" in Italian court

 “But, in any case, the most important thing is that everyone will hold their share of the responsibility in this incident,” he said.

-Having obtained permission from the judge to address the court, Schettino spoke directly with expert witnesses, supporting his arguments “with determination,” said Marco De Luca, a lawyer for the vessel’s operator Costa Cruises, a unit of Miami-based Carnival Corp, the world’s largest cruise ship operator.
+Having obtained permission from the judge to address the court, Schettino spoke directly with expert witnesses, supporting his arguments “with determination,” said Marco De Luca, a lawyer for the vessel’s operator Costa Cruises, a unit of Miami-based Carnival Corp (CCL.N), the world’s largest cruise ship operator.

 “He looked in fighting mood to me, just like his defence team, as they should be,” De Luca told journalists.